-From our morning commute to a gym session and walking the dog to falling asleep, podcasts are the perfect way to be alone with company.
-It’s like being with a room full of friends without having to necessarily say anything.
-At times, laughing or gasping loudly to the confusion and bemusement of passers-by.
+From our morning commute to a gym session and walking the dog to falling asleep, tuning into Australia's best podcasts is the perfect way to be alone with company.
+It’s like being with a room full of friends without having to necessarily say anything, at least, that's what we think at Urban List anyway.

 Some podcasts just really nail it on the head and Being Biracial is one of them.
 Dedicated to tackling the hard conversations about racial imposter syndrome and concepts around belonging when you're mixed race in Australia and Aotearoa, this podcast perfectly encapsulates the difficulty and beauty in connecting with both parts of one's identity.
 Hosted by Maria Birch-Morunga (Māori and pākehā) and Kate Robinson (Iranian and Australian) who met five years ago in a share house in the western suburbs of Melbourne, episodes will talk you through some epic hour-long conversations with other mixed race humans, all with different stories and life experiences to tell.